 Here are some tips for choosing the best podcast website:

 1. Know how many hours of monthly audio hosting you need per month.

 Many podcast hosts only give you two hours of upload time per month, while others provide unlimited uploads.

 2. Look into server reliability, bandwidth options, and uptime guarantees.

-3. Research signup prices vs. renewal prices, as they may be different.
+3. Research signup vs. renewal prices, as they may differ.